yazi-rs/yazi-rs.github.io/docs/plugins/overview.md

 ### `@sync` {#@sync}

-Specifies that a method in the plugin runs in a async context instead of the default async context.
+Specifies that a method in the plugin runs in a sync context instead of the default async context.
 Available values:

 - `entry`: Run the `entry` method in a sync context.